-Gaiutra Bahadur is a Guyanese-American writer.
-She is the author of Coolie Woman: The Odyssey of Indenture, a narrative history of indenture which was shortlisted in 2014 for the Orwell Prize, the British literary prize for political writing that is artful.
-Her fiction debut, the short story “The Stained Veil,” is forthcoming in the anthology Go Home!
+Gaiutra Bahadur is an American writer.
+She is the author of Coolie Woman: The Odyssey of Indenture, a personal history of indenture shortlisted in 2014 for the Orwell Prize, the British literary prize for artful political writing.
+Her debut fiction, the short story “The Stained Veil,” appears in the anthology Go Home!
 (New York: The Feminist Press at CUNY, 2018).

 Gaiutra was born in Guyana and emigrated with her family to Jersey City, New Jersey when she was six years old.
 A lyric essay previewing her current book project, which explores the idea of America through its 20th-century entanglements with her home country, runs in the current issue of the Australian literary magazine The Griffith Review.
 It’s entitled “Tales of the Sea.”